 Buck teeth is an informal name for a condition known as an overbite.
 The type of misalignment that causes buck teeth can be from the jawbone or the teeth themselves.
+And it can affect the upper or lower teeth.
 It’s not a standard type of misalignment and everyone experiences it at different degrees of severity.
+Some may experience protruding front teeth, which is the most common type; whereas others may experience protruding of the lower teeth.

-When it comes to treatment, there are several approaches to go about fixing buck teeth.
+When it comes to treatment, there are several approaches to go about fixing an overbite.
+Typically you will have to work with dentists and orthodontists to correct the condition.

 What Causes Buck Teeth

-In most cases, you inherit buck teeth and this will usually affect your jawbone or other physical features.
+In most cases, you inherit buck teeth and this will usually affect the structure of your lower and upper jaw or other physical features.
 But because teeth can respond to any form of pressure by changing position, there are many habits that can cause overbite.

 1- Thumb Sucking